Michel scores 3 TDs, Patriots roll past Chargers 41-28

 FOXBOROUGH, Mass.
+(AP) — Tom Brady recognizes that there are some who believe the Patriots are nearing the end of their run of unprecedented playoff success.

+New England took its first step toward possibly silencing those voices for a little longer.

-(AP) — Sony Michel ran for 129 yards and had three touchdowns and the New England Patriots beat the Los Angeles Chargers 41-28 in the divisional playoffs on Sunday to earn their eighth straight trip to the AFC championship game.
+Sony Michel ran for 129 yards and had three touchdowns and the Patriots beat the Los Angeles Chargers 41-28 in the divisional playoffs on Sunday to earn their eighth straight trip to the AFC championship game.

 New England (12-5) will play at Kansas City in next week’s AFC title game.
 The Patriots beat the Chiefs 43-40 in Foxborough in Week 6.

-It is the 13th conference championship game appearance by the Patriots during the Tom Brady-Bill Belichick era.
-The Chargers (13-5) haven’t reached the AFC title game since the 2007 season.

-Quarterback Philip Rivers finished 25 of 51 for 331 yards, three touchdowns and an interception.
-He is 0-5 in games played in Foxborough, including 0-3 in the postseason.
+The Patriots finished 9-0 at home this season.

 Most Read Sports Stories